 Applying for a work permit for Poland

 For this reason, most of the burden of organising the work permit falls on the shoulders of the hiring company.
-The company must present a great deal of documentation, detailing its legal status, its income and losses, information relating to the number of employees in the company, and most importantly, proof that there are no qualified Polish workers who could adequately fill the position in question.
+The company must present a great deal of documentation detailing its legal status, income and losses, and information relating to the number of employees in the company.

-Although this removes a lot of pressure from expats, it also means that companies often choose not to hire foreigners, as the process of filing paperwork can be resource consuming.
+Most importantly, they need proof that there are no qualified Polish workers who could adequately fill the position in question.
+Although this removes a lot of pressure from the employee, it also means that companies often choose not to hire foreigners, as the process of filing paperwork can be resource-consuming.

 Further reading